 This sums up my Gujarat itinerary and we managed to see quite a number of places.
 We also covered Diu, a Union Territory as a day trip from Somnath.
 I loved Diu and would suggest visiting it when visiting its nearby place.
 But if you’re short on time, then you might need to plan a separate trip to this part of the state.
 Hope you’d like these places to see in Gujarat & will plan a trip to the state soon.

 HAVE YOU TRAVELED TO GUJARAT?
+WHAT ALL YOU DO YOU WANT TO VISIT FROM MY LIST OF PLACES TO SEE IN GUJARAT?
 WHAT DID YOU LIKE MOST ABOUT IT?
 TELL ME IN THE COMMENTS BELOW!

 Also, make sure to follow along on my Instagram account for the latest updates and adventures.